Gastro-esophageal reflux disease

 Minor reflux disease

-In most patients with reflux disease, reflux is initiated by transient collapses of LOS pressure.
-This results in the lower end of the oesophagus being bathed in gastric acid for longer than normal.
-Patients may be symptomatic without developing endoscopic appearances of oesophagitis (40% of cases).
+In most patients with reflux disease, reflux is initiated by transient collapses of lower esophageal sphincter pressure.
+This results in the lower end of the esophagus being bathed in gastric acid for longer than normal.
+Patients may be symptomatic without developing endoscopic appearances of esophagitis (40% of cases).
 These patients will also have no detectable abnormality on a barium swallow.

-Loss of appropriate LOS function gives rise to symptoms of reflux and globus symptoms, e.g. sensation of a lump at the back of the throat.
+Loss of appropriate lower esophageal sphincter function gives rise to symptoms of reflux and globus symptoms, e.g. sensation of a lump at the back of the throat.
 It is affected by anatomical and physiological abnormalities: